 In addition to state and county resources the Yavapai County Sheriff has several volunteer organizations at his disposal to contribute to search efforts.
 Whether by foot, horseback, four wheel drive vehicle or by air, these dedicated individuals give thousands of man hours annually to make our part of Arizona a safer place for everyone.

 Organized in 1996, the Yavapai County Sheriff’s Air Group, (YCSAG), allows flying members of the local community to exercise their love of flying while making a significant contribution to their community.

 Based at the Ernest A. Love Field (PRC) in Prescott, Arizona the YCSAG members meet regularly for meetings and training sessions in preparation for aerial search and rescue missions.
-Operating privately owned aircraft ranging from small two person trainers to retired military jets and helicopters YCSAG members regularly contribute to successful rescue efforts.
+Operating privately owned aircraft, YCSAG members regularly contribute to successful rescue efforts.
 Many of which were reduced to hours of searching instead of several days which was typical before the formation of the group.